FDEMtools: a MATLAB package for FDEM data inversion: Computational methods

 The resulting regularized damped Gauss--Newton method reads

 with $\ell$ fixed and $\alpha_k$ determined at each step as explained in Section~\ref{subsec:2}.
 We iterate until

 The solution at convergence is denoted by $(\sigmab^{(\ell)},\mub^{(\ell)})$.

 The choice of the regularization parameter $\ell$ is crucial.
 In real applications, experimental data are affected by noise.
 We express the data vector in the residual function~\eqref{minimization} by $\bm{b}=\widehat{\bm{b}}+\bm{e}$, where $\widehat{\bm{b}}$ contains the exact data and $\bm{e}$ is the noise vector.
 If the noise is Gaussian and an accurate estimate of $\|\bm{e}\|$ is available, we determine $\ell$ by the discrepancy principle~\cite{Hansen,Morozov}.
-When such an estimate is not at hand, we adopt heuristic methods, such as the L-curve or the quasi-optimality criterion; see~\cite{hrr15,rr13} for a review of similar methods.
+When such an estimate is not at hand, we adopt heuristic methods, such as the L-curve, in the implementation presented in \cite{hjr07}, or an hybrid method based on the quasi-optimality criterion, described in \cite{morigi2006,rr13}; see~\cite{hrr15,prry18,rr13} for a review of similar methods.

 Of course, the choice of the regularization matrix $L$ has strong effects on the results, as it incorporates the available a priori information regarding the solution.
 Consistently, whenever we have information about a \emph{blocky} behavior of the solution, in order to maximize the spatial resolution of the result, we consider an alternative regularization term called the \emph{minimum gradient support} (MGS), which has been successfully applied in various geophysical settings \cite{vfcka15,zhdanov02,zvu06}.
 This approach consists of substituting the term $\|L\bm{q}\|^2$ in \eqref{min} by the nonlinear stabilizing term \cite{ddrv19}